syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Axes.md

 * Breaks don't work with zooming.
 * Breaks don't work with stacking.

-All breaks work only with cartesian axes.
+All breaks work only with Cartesian axes.